momozahara/ElysiaJS-Sample/README.md

 this project will get random quotes from [API NINJAS](https://api-ninjas.com) and display it on frontend, simple isn't it?

+for ~~fuck~~ sake they just make category a premium only feature!!!

 #### Setup

 to run this project you are required to set the following environment for each project inside [apps](/apps) folder then run command `bun run dev` then visit `http://localhost:3000`